pmuens/awesome-serverless/README.md

 - [Essential guide to serverless technologies](http://techbeacon.com/essential-guide-serverless-technologies-architectures) - Guide which goes into detail about the serverless technology / architecture.
 - [Guide to serverless backend technologies](http://thenewstack.io/guide-serverless-technologies-functions-backends-service/) - A compilation of the best of FaaS and BaaS.
 - [MoonMail technology stack](https://blog.moonmail.io/what-is-the-technology-stack-and-architecture-behind-moonmail-4d7d6a113ed6#.r2i0cxph6) - Post about the architecture of the [MoonMail](https://github.com/microapps/MoonMail) open source project.
-- [Why enterprises should care about serverless computing](http://www.forbes.com/sites/janakirammsv/2016/10/12/why-enterprises-should-care-about-serverless-computing) - Post whicch outlines the future of serverless computing and enterprises.
+- [Why enterprises should care about serverless computing](http://www.forbes.com/sites/janakirammsv/2016/10/12/why-enterprises-should-care-about-serverless-computing) - Post which outlines the future of serverless computing and enterprises.
 - [Serverless v1 and fundraising](https://serverless.com/blog/releasing-serverless-framework-v1-and-fundraising/) - Blog post which announces Serverless v1 and the fundraising behind Serverless, Inc.
 - [Serverlss raises $3M to help developers go serverless](https://techcrunch.com/2016/10/12/serverless-raises-3m-to-help-developers-go-serverless/) - TechCrunch article about the fundraising and future of Serverless, Inc.
 - [Serverless, Inc. launches management framework](http://www.itbusinessedge.com/blogs/it-unmasked/serverless-inc.-launches-management-framework.html) - Post on the launch of Serverless v1 and upcoming plans.